Campaign for Real Ale

 • Xylo Telephone(01843) 229403 Unit 2, 14 High Street Margate CT9 1AT

 Bar with 4bbl microbrewery now built into the cellar.
-Several beers in production.
-Beers may be KeyKeg and not cask.
+Several beers are in production with ocassional guests also being served, all the beers tend to be non-cask.

 • Minster-in-Thanet